 It does.
 Despite the fact we are in a greenhouse.
 Yes, an actual greenhouse, with raspberries and conference pears flourishing on the bushes and trees.
 The smell of horse pee might be coming from the saddles lining the walls of the greenhouse.
 Or maybe a horse just peed in the pool.
 There is no sign up anywhere prohibiting that.
 In fact there are very few signs about anything around hot pools; you bathe at your own risk.

-The hot pool trail in Iceland is an interesting proposition for a themed tour.
-There are so many of them and they are vastly different; from the really pongy rocky wild ones, to the sculpted blue lagoon spas and the unpretentious geormally heated swimming pools that most villages take for granted.
-They are also possibly one of the cheapest things you can do in Iceland.
+Iceland’s natural hot springs are one of their biggest tourist draws.
+And the hot pool trail in Iceland is an interesting proposition for a themed tour.
+There are so many of them and they are vastly different; from the really sstinky rocky wild Iceland pools, to Iceland’s extraordinary thermal experiences like the sculpted blue lagoon spa.
+There’s also a range of unpretentious and unsung heated swimming pools that most villages take for granted.
+Visiting the geothermal pools in Iceland is possibly one of the cheapest things you can do; it’s a win-win situation for tourist and local alike.
 Heat is free for the most part in this country, so if you like swimming, why wouldn’t you have a pool?

-We set out, by bike and car, across the Western Fjords, to try out eight hot pools of different shapes and sizes, and give them marks out of ten.
+We set out, by bike and car, across the Western Fjords, to try out eight typically Icelandic thermal pools of different shapes and sizes, and give them marks out of ten.

 The village of Drangsnes has a secret hidden in its harbour wall.
 Three little hot tubs overlooking the sea.
 If you didn’t know they were there you’d drive straight past them.
 The only clue is the changing rooms on the other side of the road.
 These white plastic tubs are more romantic than they look.
 There’s one cool, one hot and one medium to suit whichever little bear you are.
 We give this one a nine out of ten for the view; only the gulls get in the way of the blue, blue sea.
 And the best thing about them?
 They’re free.

-*Voted the top pool on the trail by Hannah and Kirstie
+*Voted the top thermal pool on the trail by Hannah and Kirstie

 *Voted Cameron’s favourite